Livingdead1989/livingdead1989.github.io/_posts/2022-03-07-home-server-2022-and-migration.md

 As per TrueNAS server requirements I have provided 16 GB (16384 MB) of RAM and unchecked the "Ballooning" feature as I do not want to dynamically allocate RAM due to performance implications.

+**EDIT**: The recommendation is "even when using a fixed memory size, the ballooning device gets added to the VM, because it delivers useful information such as how much memory the guest really uses."

 ![hs22-truenas-create-vm-7](/assets/images/posts/hs22-truenas-create-vm-7.png)

 For best performance in networking the "VirtIO (paravirtualized)" option is recommended.